Essex lorry deaths: Investigation

 A murder investigation was launched on the morning of the day of the discovery.
 The investigation was the "largest mass fatality victim identification" investigation in the history of Essex Police.
 The National Crime Agency suggested that organised crime might be involved.
 The investigation was led by Detective Chief Inspector Daniel Stoten, a Senior Investigating Officer within the Kent and Essex Serious Crime Directorate.
 The lorry and bodies were moved from the scene to a secure location in Tilbury Docks, another nearby port on the Thames, to continue the investigation.
 Police later moved the bodies to a mortuary at Broomfield Hospital in Chelmsford for post-mortems to be carried out.

 Taoiseach Leo Varadkar spoke in Dáil Éireann and said that Irish authorities would investigate any involvement regarding their country.
+The police suspected that an Irish people-smuggling ring which had been under investigation for around a year might be involved.

 In the evening of 23 October, the Belgian prosecutor's office announced that they would also investigate the lorry's transit through their country.
-The police suspect that an Irish people-smuggling ring which has been under investigation for around a year might be involved.
+Belgian officials said the people were trapped in the trailer for at least 10 hours.

 On 24 October, the Evening Standard speculated that the trailer had travelled from the Netherlands before its departure from Belgium.
 British police had also searched two properties in Northern Ireland.
-Belgian officials said the people were trapped in the trailer for at least 10 hours.